raydac/jprol/README.md

 ```
 ![KochSnowflake](https://github.com/raydac/jprol/blob/master/jprolgui.png)

-# Multi-threading
+## Multi-threads
-Because Prolog is a declarative language, it is well prepared for multi-tasking so it was interesting for me to implement and check support of multi-thread support in the engine.
-The engine allows to use pair predicates to span new threads (`fork/1` and `async/1`), also it has special predicate `waitasync/0` to make inter-process synchronization which allows to wait until the end of all spawned threads.
-The `waitasync/0` predicate can be used only from the main thread (I mean the root goal).
-Also there are support of lockers, they provide way to create and process critical sections through `lock/1`, `unlock/1` and `trylock/1` predicates.
-Take a look at the example below, it shows how to draw 3000000 color dots in multi-threads.
-There three threads are starting and each thread draws its own color points.
+Because Prolog is a declarative language, it is well prepared for multi-threading.
+I have added pair predicates to span new threads (`fork/1` and `async/1`), also the engine provides special predicate `waitasync/0` to make inter-process synchronization to wait completion of all spawned threads.
+The `waitasync/0` predicate can be used only from the main thread (the root goal).
+Also there is support for locks.
+You can create critical sections with `lock/1`, `unlock/1` and `trylock/1` predicates.
+Take a look at the prolog program below, it draws 3000000 color dots through three threads.
 ```Prolog
 threadRed(P) :- for(_, 0, P), rnd(500, X), rnd(400, Y), lock(gfx), pencolor(red), dot(X, Y), unlock(gfx), fail.
     threadGreen(P) :- for(_, 0, P), rnd(500,X), rnd(400, Y), lock(gfx), pencolor(green), dot(X, Y), unlock(gfx), fail.